lowRISC/opentitan/sw/doc/build_software.md

----
-title: "OpenTitan Software Build Instructions"
+# OpenTitan Software Build Instructions
----

 All OpenTitan software is built with [Bazel](https://bazel.build/).